-The current study is part of a larger project that involved talking to clinicians, affected young people, parents and general population samples about variations in sex development in Scotland, England, Norway, and Sweden (SENS).
+The current study is part of a larger project that involved talking to clinicians, affected young people, parents and general population samples about variations in sex development in Scotland, England, Norway and Sweden (SENS).
 The SENS project includes the largest interview study of European DSD professionals to date.
 It draws from critical psychological theory and focuses on how participants make sense of clinical practice.

-The current study is based on qualitative semi-structured interviews with health professionals who were sampled internationally to provide a large enough group to offer anonymity.
+The current study is based on qualitative semistructured interviews with HPs who were sampled internationally to provide a large enough group to offer anonymity.
 The 32 participants were recruited via email invitation from 12 hospitals in Britain and Sweden.
-They were recruited to the study via purposive snowball sampling.25 All were members of or affiliated to multi-disciplinary teams (MDTs) for children, adolescents, and adults with DSD.
+They were recruited to the study via purposive snowball sampling.
+All were members of or affiliated to multidisciplinary teams for children, adolescents and adults with DSD.
 Most were highly clinically experienced in this field and many were also research active.
-They included 13 surgical specialists (gynaecologists, urologists, paediatric surgeons), 9 non-surgical specialists (endocrinologists, geneticists), 7 psychologists and 3 nurse specialists.
-All gave fully informed, written consent to participate.
+They were: 13 surgical specialists (gynaecologists, urologists and paediatric surgeons), 9 non-surgical specialists (endocrinologists and geneticists), 7 psychologists and 3 nurse specialists.
+All gave fully informed written consent to participate.

-An academic psychologist (last author) not involved in care provision and not known to most of the participants carried out the semi-structured interviews which were guided by open questions (as shown in the supplementary file) that addressed clitoral surgery specifically, as well as other surgical, hormonal, and psychological interventions relevant in relation to sex development.
-The interviews were audio-recorded and transcribed verbatim by a professional transcriber and have been anonymized and stored securely in accordance with ethical requirements.
-Numbers in brackets (preceded by P) in the Results section refer to the participants' anonymization code.
+An academic psychologist (last author) not involved in care provision and not known to most of the participants carried out the semistructured interviews, which were guided by open questions (as shown in online supplementary file 1) that addressed clitoral surgery specifically, as well as other surgical, hormonal and psychological interventions in relation to sex development.
+The interviews were audio-recorded and transcribed verbatim by a professional transcriber and have been anonymised and stored securely in accordance with ethical requirements.
+Numbers in brackets (preceded by P) in the Results section refer to the participants' anonymisation code.
 Unpublished data are not available to anyone outside the research team due to the sensitivity of the transcripts.

-The data have been analysed using theoretical thematic analysis.26 First, the transcripts were coded according to types of clinical intervention and professional roles, as these topics arose in the transcripts.
+The data have been analysed using theoretical thematic analysis.
+First, the transcripts were coded according to types of clinical intervention and professional roles.
 Then, data coded as focusing on clitoral enlargement and clitoral surgery underwent further analysis.
-Existing literature was consulted to identify themes that resonated with the present analysis, and theoretical understandings from critical psychology were drawn on to inform the analysis.
-The themes that emerged out of this analysis centre on how health professionals manage the issue of clitoral surgery.
+Existing literature was consulted to identify themes that resonated with the present analysis, and theoretical understandings from critical psychology were drawn on to inform the analysis and interpretation.
+The themes that emerged out of this analysis centre on how HPs manage the issue of clitoral surgery.